fmresearchnovak/stigma/README.md

 # Stigma
-Stigma instruments the Smali assembly code of commodity Android applications in order to implement dynamic information flow tracking.
-It is intended to be used as a sandbox for modifying android apps to test, amongst other things, a novel approach to implicit information flow tracking.
+Stigma  is a framework for modifying / instrumenting commodity Android applications.
+It instruments the Smali assembly code of a given .APK file in and runs any provided `plugins` which specify the exact changes (if any) that will be made.
+Currently, there is only one (first party) plugin which implements dynamic information flow tracking to track the use of sensitive information such as IMEI number, GPS location information, and the device phone number.
+Stigma is intended to be used as a toolkit to modify android apps for future research projects.

 # Usage
 `python3 Stigma.py /path/to/application.apk`